PP&E (Property, Plant and Equipment)

 As the above formula shows, Capital Expenditures (often referred to a CapEx for short) are what add to the net property, plant and equipment balance on the balance sheet.
 When the company spends money investing in either (1) updating and maintaining existing equipment, or (2) purchasing new additional equipment, this adds to the total balance on the balance sheet.

 PP&E should be recognized by a company only if:

 The initial costs of a PP&E item may include:

 The nature of PP&E assets is that some of these assets need to be regularly fixed or replaced to prevent equipment failures or to adopt a more sophisticated technology.
 For example, it is normal for companies to repair or replace old factories or automobiles with new assets when necessary.
 The general rule in accounting for repairs and replacements is that repairs and maintenance work are expensed while replacements of assets are capitalized.
 Repairs are easy to record; it is simply a debit to repair or maintenance expense and a credit to cash.
 Replacements, however, are a bit more complicated.
 For replacements, the old cost of the asset is derecognized from the company’s books and the new cost of the replacement is recorded/recognized.

 The other major component of the PP&E formula above is depreciation and amortization.
 Depreciation reduces the value of property, plant, and equipment on the balance sheet as the value of assets are lowered over time due to wear and tear and the reduction of their useful life.
 The depreciation expense is used to reduce the value of the net balance and it flows to the income statement as an expense.

-We hope this has been a helpful guide to understanding property, plant and equipment.
-To keep learning and advancing your career, we highly recommend these additional resources below:
+We hope this has been a helpful guide to understanding property, plant, and equipment on the balance sheet.
+CFI is the official global provider of the Finacial Modeling and Valuation Analyst (FMVA) certification, a leading credential for financial analysts.
+To continue learning and advancing your career, we highly recommend these additional resources below: